canjs/can-stache-bindings/docs/can-value.md

 @signature `can-value='KEY'`

-Binds the element's value or checked property to the value specified by key.
+Binds the element’s value or checked property to the value specified by key.
 Example:

     <input type='text' can-value='first.name'/>